-Ideas to inspire your Pastel Easter tablescape or another spring table with bunnies, colorful eggs, fresh flowers, and candles in soft colors.
+Here are some ideas to inspire your pastel Easter tablescape or a vibrant spring table featuring bunnies, colorful eggs, fresh flowers, and softly colored candles.

 Inspiration for a Pastel Easter Tablescape